There are a ton of reasons why Affiliate Marketing is better than MLM. In this article, I list a few of my favorites.

 Affiliate Marketing Capitalizes on a Growing Global Market.

 Everything is moving online.
-Brick and mortar retail business are closing as more and more people shop online.
+Brick and mortar retail business are closing as more and more people shop through the internet.
 In Europe, North America and most English-speaking countries, if someone wants something, they first look online.

 As I write this, less than half the world’s population has access to the internet, but more are coming online each day.
 The internet is still young.